 - The final kiss is a double callback, to the kiss at the end of 3.13 Other Guy, and to the magical kiss at the end of 4.09 Phase Three that restores Chuck’s brain.

 - The title graphics are the same as the pilot.

 On yet another level, the final episode is more than just a Greatest Hits compilation of scenes from previous episodes.
 It’s effectively a synopsis of the show in one episode.
 The episode starts with Chuck, Sarah, Casey, Morgan, and Ellie all brought back to what they were at the beginning of the show.

 Sarah is shown in a baggage compartment (she comes with baggage) on Quinn’s plane.
-She’s then shown in an unconscious free fall from the plane, which symbolizes her life in free fall before meeting Chuck.
+She’s then shown in an unconscious free fall from the plane, which symbolizes her life in free fall before meeting Chuck and the comet that appears in Chuck’s life.
 She then ‘snaps out of it’ at Chuck’s words (i.e. when she first meets Chuck).
 She’s fierce and determined, but open and unsure of herself when she meets Chuck, a symbolic representation of season-1 Sarah.

 Chuck is introduced, to use his own words, “back where he started, alone in Burbank.”

 Casey is urged by Beckman to be the cold-school killer he was five ears earlier.
 “For this job, I need you ruthless.
 I need old Casey, my best agent.
 I need the colonel.”

 Morgan is the pipsqueak who hangs out with Chuck.